 Finally, let’s explore how we can mitigate an exploit before it’s an issue.

-Liquid Web’s Vulnerability Assessment and Scanning runs thorough scans, from an external source, with the intent to discover known vulnerabilities.
+Liquid Web’s Compliance and Security Scanning runs thorough scans, from an external source, with the intent to discover known vulnerabilities.

 The scans can be set up for any server with a public IP address, are scheduled once a month.
 Once completed it emails you a comprehensive and concise report on the findings.
 This allows you to patch the cracks before the security vulnerability becomes an exploit.